Lou Albano: Early life

-Albano was born on July 29, 1933, in Rome.
-His parents, Carmen Louis Albano (1905–1962) and Eleanor Albano née Morrone (1907-1982), were of Italian heritage but both born in the United States.
+Albano was born on July 29, 1933, in Rome, Italy.
+His parents, Carmen Louis Albano (1905–1962) and Eleanor Albano née Marrone (1907–1982), were of Italian heritage but were both born in the United States.
 Eleanor was a classical concert pianist who had performed at Carnegie Hall and later became a registered nurse.
-Her brother, a physician, introduced her to Carmen in the 1930s, who was training to be an obstetrician.
+In the 1930s, her brother, a physician, introduced her to Carmen, a former amateur wrestler who was training to be an obstetrician.
 After marrying, they temporarily relocated to Italy while Carmen pursued his medical degree at the University of Bari.
 Lou was born around the time his father was studying.
+He was one of nine children, of whom five lived to adulthood.
 Carmen later co-patented a forceps instrument to assist in breech birth deliveries.
-Lou was baptized in the Vatican, and his parents shortly thereafter returned to the New York City area aboard the RMS Majestic.
-Lou was one of nine children, of whom five lived to adulthood.
-The family settled in the Mount Vernon area.
+Lou was baptized in Vatican City, and his parents shortly thereafter returned to the New York City area aboard the RMS Majestic.

+The Albano family settled in the Mount Vernon, New York area.
 Lou attended Archbishop Stepinac High School in White Plains, New York, where he competed in track and field, and finally rose to the position of captain of the football team.
 It was this rank that later inspired his wrestling moniker, "Captain" Lou Albano.
 His skills were such that he received 32 offers of full scholarship from universities around the country, and he chose the University of Tennessee on the strength of their football team.
 Here, Albano was teammates with the likes of Darris McCord, Doug Atkins, and his roommate, Sam Rutigliano.
 Albano had conflicts with the dean due to poor behavior and was expelled after attempting to cheat on a final exam.

-He then joined the United States Army, but due to a childhood injury exacerbated by his football days, Albano was honorably discharged after only eight months.
+After leaving the University of Tennessee, Albano then joined the United States Army, but due to a childhood injury exacerbated by his football days, he was honorably discharged after only eight months.
+While stationed at Fort Dix, he was exposed to professional wrestling, seeing the likes of Gorgeous George, Arnold Skaaland, Soldier Barry, and Lenny Montana—all of whom Albano later worked with.